Content Marketing for Dentists: 8 Do’s and Don’ts for Effective Dental Web Content

 You can also post testimonials from existing patients who are thrilled with the care provided at your practice.
 This is especially effective if they include before and after photos, which further convinces readers that you have one of the best dental marketing websites.
 Pictures can often speak louder than words.
 Smile San Diego does this with their testimonials, including video testimonials and professional reviews, as well as links where patients can easily leave their own reviews.

-8. Don’t Shy Away From Pricing Information
+8. Don’t Shy Away From Pricing Information in Your Dental Content Writing

 Although few dentists include pricing on their website, the cost of dental procedures represents one of the most common searches for patients who are looking for a new dentist.
-For many, blog posts may be the only form of content marketing for dentists considered.
+For many, dental blog posts may be the only form of content marketing for dentists considered.
 However, including estimated prices with the caveat that each case is different can immediately set you apart from competitors.

 Being transparent with pricing also helps build trust in potential patients.
 Not only are you upfront with them, but you make it a lot easier for people who are searching for specific dental work and prices.
 And don’t forget to mention any dental work specials or coupons.
 This information can quickly make you one of the best websites for dentists, and it should be immediately accessible on your home page in the form of a button or call to action.